lucylai96/lucylai96.github.io/ucsd.md

 I earned my Ph.D. in [Neuroscience](https://pinphd.hms.harvard.edu/) from Harvard in 2024, where I worked on [developing computational theories of learning and decision making](https://lucylai.com/files/lai_precis.pdf).
 Before that, I got my B.A. in [Cognitive Science](https://cogsci.rice.edu/) from Rice University---I'd like to think that I've been a cognitive scientist from the start, which is why I'm ecstatic to be starting my career at the [first cognitive science department in the world](https://cogsci.ucsd.edu/about/dept-history.html)!

 As an Assistant Teaching Professor[^1], I focus on designing and teaching high-quality courses that will equip you with fundamental knowledge and skills across several subfields of cognitive science.
 My [research](https://lucylai.com/research) and [teaching](https://lucylai.com/teaching) background spans neuroscience, psychology, psychiatry, machine learning, and behavioral economics.
 I'm especially passionate about inclusive and innovative pedagogy, active learning, and using AI to augment (but not replace!) how we learn.

-To grow as an educator, I have pursued training in evidence-based, inclusive teaching methods through the [Derek Bok Center for Teaching and Learning](https://bokcenter.harvard.edu/teaching-certificate) and the [MAHPING Pedagogy Fellowship](https://mahping.hsites.harvard.edu/pedagogy-fellows-program).

 [^1]: see this [great FAQ about teaching professors](https://wstyler.ucsd.edu/teachingprof/)

 ### my teaching philosophy 👩🏻‍🏫
-I love teaching and I pour my heart and soul into it---it's why I pursued a teaching-focused career!
-I've been teaching in college classrooms for the last 10 years (ever since I was a sophomore in undergrad!), and have spent a lot of time thinking about what it means to be a good teacher, what effective learning looks like, and what I kind of classroom environment I want to build (in other words, what my teaching _philosophy_ is).
+I've been teaching in college classrooms for the last 10 years, and have spent a lot of time thinking about what it means to be a good teacher, what effective learning looks like, and what kind of classroom environment I want to build.
 Here's what you can expect if you take a course with me:

 - **A structured learning experience** 📚 — I design my courses to be organized, fair, and clear in their objectives so that you can focus on learning and not logistics.
 I strive to be transparent in what's expected of you, when assignments are due, and when to expect feedback.
 - **A spirit of curiosity** 🔍 —  Too often, science is taught like a list of facts to memorize.
 But real scientists are motivated by questions and puzzles!
-I aim to foster that spirit throughout the course, whether it's in lectures, assignments, or even exams.
+I aim to foster that spirit throughout the course, in my lectures, assignments, and even exams.
 - **Rigor and intellectual agency** 🤔 — I want you to leave my courses knowing how to think critically, ask questions, and drive your own learning.
 - **Skill-based learning** 🛠️ — It's more important to me that you develop useful, domain-general skills in my courses over memorizing facts for exams.
-No matter the subject, I strive to connect class material to real-world problems and practical skills such as critical thinking, meta-learning, collaboration, and communicating complex ideas.
+I strive to connect class material to real-world problems and practical skills such as critical thinking, meta-learning, collaboration, and communicating complex ideas.
 - **Learning is active and collaborative** 🤝 — Get ready to think, talk, write, and work with your peers.
-We often learn better when we learn together---through doing, discussing, and reflecting.
+We often learn better when we learn together!
 - **Feedback goes both ways** 🔁 — You’ll receive meaningful feedback on your work, and I’ll ask for your feedback to keep improving the course.
 - **You belong here** 🌈 — No matter your background or identity, I want you to feel welcome, heard, and supported in class.
 I'm committed to doing whatever I can to help every student succeed and grow.

-If you're curious about all the details of my teaching philosophy, you can check out my full [teaching statement](https://lucylai.com/files/ucsd/lai_teaching_statement.pdf) (which is what I used to apply to this job!)
+If you're curious about all the details of my teaching philosophy, you can check out my full [teaching statement](https://lucylai.com/files/ucsd/lai_teaching_statement.pdf).

 ## FAQs
 * [What will you be teaching?](#what-will-you-be-teaching)